bml-research/data_analysis_bml/data/data_02_exercises.md

 ### Exercise 1

 Download the [this dataset](https://www.kaggle.com/datasets/anoopjohny/comprehensive-drug-information-dataset).
-Open it with a text editor (or Excel).
+Open it with a text editor (Notepad or TextEdit on a Mac).

 Describe for the following columns what kind of data it holds.
 Also describe the scale.